Remy Peptides · For in-vitro laboratory research only. Not for human or veterinary use.Research Use Only

 Semaglutide sits at the centre of Novo Nordisk’s metabolic portfolio.
 It is the comparator for virtually every new GLP-1-class agent in development, and its commercial success is what funded the company’s next-generation CagriSema programme.
 For regulatory tracking across brands, see the Novo Nordisk pipeline overview and individual product labels.

-Semaglutide is sold as three FDA-approved brands.
-All three contain the same active molecule, but dose, route, and indication differ.
+Semaglutide is now sold as four FDA-approved formats plus a CHMP-recommended higher-dose injection.
+All contain the same active molecule, but dose, route, and indication differ.

 Brand Route Max dose Indication Approved